Bhaskers-Blu-Org2/VMSS-NGINX/README.md

 channel, there are customers who prefer device communication with the Azure Storage and SQL service to occur over a private connection.

-There are several important use cases where Azure Storage and SQL DB would benefit from offering a private endpoint to devices and clients:
+There are several important use cases where Azure Storage, ADLS Gen 2and SQL DB would benefit from offering a private endpoint to devices and clients:

 -	Private traffic though ExpressRoute (e.g., factory devices with secure private IPs that use MPLS for Cloud connectivity)